gosling-lang/gosling-docs/Documentation.md

 # Mark
 [source code](https://github.com/gosling-lang/gosling.jstree/master/src/core/mark)

-Marks (e.g., points, lines, and bars) are the basic graphical elements of a visualization (we call one visualization a `track` in Geminid).
+Marks (e.g., points, lines, and bars) are the basic graphical elements of a visualization (we call one visualization a `track` in Gosling).
 The core of constructing a visualization is to bind selected **data fields** to the **visual channels** (e.g., size, color, and position) of a chosen **mark type**.

 ## Types of Mark